SelectandStart/ugcms/README.md

 The Ultimate Gaming Community Management System (UGCMS) is an all-in-one platform designed for community owners to manage and enhance their gaming communities.
 From managing user roles to handling donations, bans, and in-game statistics, UGCMS offers a comprehensive set of tools.
 Below is a breakdown of the platform’s robust features.

+## Why?

+Well, I was honestly tired of having multiple ban systems and donation systems across different types of games.
+Garry's Mod, (Team Fortress 2 and other Source Games use SourceMod), GoldSrc, and Sven Co-Op even have different systems.
+I just wanted one system to cover as many games as I can, and to be able to integrate any game it can't be used for easily using an API.

 ## Features

 ### Seamless Social Integration